iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ### 💡Expand to see what happens under the hood

-`dvc.repro` relies on the DAG definition that it reads from the `dvc.yaml` file and also on the `dvc.lock` file to determine what exactly needs to be run.
+`dvc repro` relies on the DAG definition that it reads from `dvc.yaml`, and uses `dvc.lock` to determine what exactly needs to be run.

 `dvc.lock` file is similar to `.dvc` files and captures hashes (in most cases `md5`s) of the dependencies, values of the parameters that were used, it can be